This section summarises the latest Environmental Health Indicators about recreational water quality and water-borne disease in New Zealand.

 Faecal matter from livestock can contaminate waterways through: (1) surface run-off of faecal matter into waterways, (2) livestock defecating directly into waterways, and (3) leaching into groundwater.

-- Total livestock numbers dropped by 25% from 2002 to 2018, mostly due to a decrease in sheep numbers.
+- Total livestock numbers dropped by 25% from 2002 to 2019, mostly due to a decrease in sheep numbers.

-- Dairy cattle numbers increased by almost a quarter from 2002 to 2018, from 5.2 million in 2002 to 6.4 million in 2018.
+- Dairy cattle are the only livestock type to have become more numerous.
+Numbers rose by almost a quarter from 2002 to 2019, from 5.2 million in 2002 to 6.3 million in 2019.